Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 This module supports multiple devices, autoprobe and hotplugging.

-Note: you need to load the firmware via ``usx2yloader`` utility included in alsa-tools and alsa-firmware packages.
+Note: you need to load the woke firmware via ``usx2yloader`` utility included in alsa-tools and alsa-firmware packages.

 Module snd-via82xx